Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Formative Study on Situated Reasoning

+\textbf{Stimuli and Protocol.} We employed a critique-and-meta-critique protocol centered on three real-world design scenarios adapted from the \emph{Datawrapper} ``Fix My Chart'' series~\cite{datawrapper_dos_and_donts}.
+The scenarios covered common chart types while introducing distinct encoding challenges: (1)~small multiple donut charts showing bridge conditions across U.S. states, where experts often recommend bar charts or tables for improved precision~\cite{datawrapper_fmc_bar}; (2)~an OECD employment line chart with challenges around indexing and baseline manipulation~\cite{datawrapper_fmc_line}; and (3)~a choropleth map requiring participants to navigate trade-offs between geographical fidelity, legend complexity, and color perception~\cite{datawrapper_fmc_choropleth}.
 The protocol proceeded in three stages.
 First, participants reviewed the original chart and the creator's stated intent, providing unprompted verbal feedback.
 Second, in a \emph{meta-critique} phase, they evaluated discrete improvement suggestions drawn from the original \emph{Datawrapper} expert analysis.
 We asked participants not only whether they agreed, but why a technically defensible suggestion might be inappropriate for the specific case.
-Third, we probed situatedness by asking how their advice would change for three distinct audiences: an expert who works with dashboards daily, a casual consumer who encounters charts occasionally, and a novice with limited experience reading visualizations.
+Third, we probed situatedness by asking how their advice would differ for three distinct audiences: an expert who uses dashboards daily, a casual consumer who encounters charts occasionally, and a novice with limited experience reading visualizations.

 \textbf{Data Collection.} Sessions lasted approximately 15 minutes and were audio-recorded with written informed consent.
 Participants received a confectionery item as compensation.
 Audio was transcribed using a locally hosted speech-to-text model; recordings were deleted after transcript verification.